SH 16 (Bandera Road) from I-410 to Loop 1604

 The SH 16 project will involve the collection of traffic data to analyze project corridor congestions issues, the consideration of potential improvements and the preparation of various environmental studies as well as the consideration of bicycle and pedestrian accommodations.
 TxDOT is working closely with officials from the cities of Leon Valley and San Antonio to gather data and identify community values and concerns.

 The proposed improvements will ultimately be based on traffic, local and regional access needs, safety, the avoidance and minimization of environmental impacts and the consideration of community input.

 Anticipated Project Schedule

-The Traffic and Feasibility Study, development of project engineering schematics and environmental studies will commence in Dec.
-2018 and is anticipated to take approximately 48 months.
+The Traffic and Feasibility Study, development of project engineering schematics and environmental studies commenced in December 2018, and is anticipated to take approximately 48 months.

 Your input is a key part of project development.
 Public involvement opportunities will be provided throughout this process.

 The purpose of the public meetings is to share data and information related to traffic, mobility and safety issues and gather input.